The Borough created this webpage to inform the public about the environmental investigation and remediation of the former ceramics plant property.

 - Keep an eye on Council Meeting agendas; if the redevelopment project is on the agenda it will be posted here.

-This property comprises the industrial area across from Frenchtown Elementary School that has been under construction, or Block 3, Lot 1 and Block 10, Lot 1.
+This 6.84-acre property comprises the industrial area across from Frenchtown Elementary School that has been under construction, or Block 3, Lot 1 and Block 10, Lot 1.
 This site is considered a brownfield, which means it is a former industrial or commercial site where future use is affected by real or perceived environmental contamination.

 A meaningful, inclusive process of community involvement has been proven to be an important factor in the successful redevelopment and reuse of brownfield sites.
 However, the public involvement requirements under New Jersey’s current laws are minimal.
 At the request of Borough Council, the Environmental Commission, and residents, the owner has agreed to create more opportunities for public education and engagement during the investigation and remediation to help ensure the success of this project.
 The Borough encourages residents to attend Council meetings or contact the Mayor or Council members to learn about the remediation process, and share questions and concerns.